Sindhurarangineni/Sindhura/README.md

 Note: The pom file contains a classifer for Mac (64bit) usage.
 Other classifiers might be better for your platform, in which case edit the pom first, commenting out/in lines as appropriate.

 After running the demo, you should be comfortable enough to use OpenCV in a Java solution of your own.
+Be aware, though, that [JavaCV](https://github.com/bytedeco/javacv) is a more developed wrapper around OpenCV for real-world usage.